Mass Layoffs and the WARN Act in California

 The WARN Act protects workers.

 Silicon Valley tech layoffs have affected thousands of Californians.
-Other California companies have also laid off employees.
+Other California companies have also laid off employees in recent months.

 These mass layoffs hurt workers.
-The WARN Act helps prepare employees for mass layoffs.
+The California WARN Act helps prepare employees for mass layoffs.

-In California, employers must provide WARN notice before a mass layoff or pay WARN Act penalties.
-These include back pay and benefits for 60 days.
-Companies may also have to pay a $500 fine per day for each violation.
+In California, employers must provide WARN notice before a mass layoff.
+If they fail to provide notice, they must pay WARN Act penalties, including to employees.
+That means workers can get back pay and benefits for 60 days.

 The California WARN Act

-In California, state law also protects workers during mass layoffs.
-The California WARN Act has even stronger protections than the federal WARN Act.
+In California, state law protects workers during mass layoffs.
+The California WARN Act has some of the strongest protections in the country.

 The WARN Act in California applies to companies with at least 75 workers, including part-time workers.
 If companies lay off 50 or more employees, they must provide WARN notification.
 Employers must also notify workers before any plant closure.